 Be Smart About Art

-Alex is the Collaborative Partnerships Manager for Be Smart About Art, a professional development organisation for art world professionals.
+Alex is the Collaborative Partnerships Manager for Be Smart About Art (2017 to present day), a professional development organisation for art world professionals.
 Alex manages relationships with partners including programming events and talks.
 Find out more by visiting www.besmartaboutart.com/about – “Art is your life.
 Make it your living.”

 My Creative School